wochit/wochit-embedded/docs/authentication.md

 ## Get a user token

 A user token is a unique access token that is used to authenticate the user.
-It will allow us to identify the user.
+It allows us to securely identify the user, link it to your account, and provide you with related user analytics later on.

+### Request

-Call Wochit REST API to get a *user-token* which will be used to open the Video Creator.
+Call Wochit REST API to get a user-token.
+This token will be used later on to open the Video Creator:
-A *user-token* is required to initialize the Video Creator.
-It will allow us to identify you and your user.

-Use your API keys to authenticate requests.
-You can view your *Client ID* and *Secret Key* in the [Developers Settings](https://admin.wochit.com/developers).

 <code-group>